• Registration 2026

 Guido Dietl (Professor of Satellite Communication and Radar Systems, Institute of Computer Science, Julius-Maximilians-Universität Würzburg)

-11:30–13:00 Panel III: Science Diplomacy and the Governance of Outer Space
+11:30–13:00 Panel III: Science – Science Diplomacy in the Governance of Outer Space

 Ulpia Botezatu (Co-Chair United Nations COPUOS - Action Team on Lunar Activities Consultation (ATLAC) / Romanian Space Agency)